pplu/aws-sdk-perl/README.md

 test fixes and 5.10 support fixes, documentation issue fixes for S3, CloudFront and Route53, help with number stringification

+stevecaldwell77 for
-stevecaldwell77 for contributing support for temporary credentials in S3
+ - contributing support for temporary credentials in S3
+ - Fixing test suite failure scenarios

 Ryan Olson (BeerBikesBBQ) for contributing documentation fixes